TandoorRecipes/recipes/docs/contribute.md

 3. Select Tandoor and on the top right hand corner select `Watch project Tandoor` (click on `Not watching`)
 4. Go back to the dashboard.
 It now shows you the relevant translations for your languages.
 Click the pencil icon to get started.

+!!!! info "Creating a new languagte"
+    To create a new language you must first select Tandoor (the project) and then a component.
+    Here you will have the option to add the language.
+Afterwards you can also simply add it to the other components as well.

 There is also [a lot of documentation](https://docs.weblate.org/en/latest/user/translating.html) available from Weblate directly.

 ![2021-04-11_16-03](https://user-images.githubusercontent.com/6819595/114307359-926e0380-9adf-11eb-9a2b-febba56e4d8c.gif)